TimurSalakhetdinov/Greenplum_DB/README.md

-# Greenplum Final Project Overview
+# Greenplum Project Overview

 ## Introduction

-This project is an end-to-end data processing and analytics initiative utilizing Greenplum.
+This project is an end-to-end data processing and analytics initiative utilizing Greenplum at Sapiens Solutions.
 Our focus is to manage and analyze retail data comprehensively, incorporating various data sources like stores, traffic, bills, coupons, and promotional activities.
 The goal is to leverage Greenplum's capabilities for efficient data warehousing and analytics, ensuring timely and accurate insights for business decisions.

 ## Data: